+Here's how it works: the parameter box above a modified knob always shows the "manual" value so you can freely set it to save it.
+(Knob and filter "graph" parameters with modifiers are animated as their sources change, so you won't see these elements update in the display as you turn the value wheel.)
+Text-only parameter values remain directly editable for this purpose.
+(When BYPASS MODE is assigned a modifier, you cannot change the stored setting with the FX BYP button; this control is disabled to ensure that a remote control and the actual bypass state remain in sync.)
 You can either set the stored value before turning PC RST to ON or change it afterwards.
-The parameter box above a modified knob always shows the "manual" value so you can freely set it to save it.
-(Knob and filter "graph"

-parameters with modifiers are animated as their sources change, so you won't see these elements update in the display as you turn the value wheel.)
-Text-only parameter values remain directly editable for this purpose.
-When BYPASS MODE is assigned a modifier, you cannot change the stored setting with the FX BYP button; this control is disabled to ensure that a remote control and the actual bypass state remain in sync.
-Internal controllers are not subject to PC RST because their values are updated immediately when a preset loads.
-(This is true even for an LFO or Sequencer that is "stopped" or an ADSR that has not yet been triggered.)
+Turn PC RST to ON and the saved value will be used after a preset change.
+Note: Internal controllers (q.v.) are not subject to PC RST because their values are updated immediately when a preset loads.